Coronavirus Hate Crime - BBC London

 coronavirus

-at me and I took my headphones off and you know. that was confirmed he was filming me yelling at mecoronavirus
+being yelled at me repeatedly and I took my headphones off and you know. that was confirmed, he was filming me yelling

-before i had a chance to say anything another teenager ran out after me and grabbed the headphones from my neck he didn't run away immediately he took the headphones then looked at him he looked at me and started laughing , he did not run away when the moved adolescent parrot chased him in what is believed to be the first reported case of a coronavirus-related violenthate
+at me before I had a chance to say anything, another teenager ran out after me and grabbed the headphones from my neck, he didn't immediately run away, he grabbed the headphones and then looked at him.

 crime